 To shift from outputs to outcomes, and to improve the IT-business relationship or partnership, the first step is to know what value means for the business and how you, the IT service desk, contribute to that.
 Every business has ways to generate money, and those are usually defined as operational value streams.
 Think of them as products or services that generate money for the business.
 Once we know these value streams, it’ll be clear what is needed to enable them.
 In other words, the role and strategy of IT will be based on supporting the operational value streams.

 This will look different for each organization.
-However, when we look at value from an IT service desk perspective, we usually see five themes: ensuring operational stability, fulfilling requests, onboarding, increasing employee engagement and satisfaction, and the impact on continual service improvement.
+However, when we look at value from an IT service desk perspective, we usually see five themes with the IT-business-relationship: ensuring operational stability, fulfilling requests, onboarding, increasing employee engagement and satisfaction, and the impact on continual service improvement.
 Let me dive deeper into these.

 Our first theme is operational stability or keeping the lights on.
 Think about it: the quicker we resolve an incident, the less productivity loss we have.
 In this theme, mitigating business loss is the measurable value.
 Examples of opportunities to increase value are preventing incidents and having a solid knowledge base and smooth self-service capabilities to speed incident resolution.